grpc/grpc-swift-protobuf/Sources/GRPCProtobuf/Documentation.docc/Articles/Generating-stubs.md

 ### Using protoc

-The [`grpc-swift-protobuf`](https://github.com/grpc/grpc-swift-protobuf) package provides `protoc-gen-grpc-swift`, a program which is a plugin for the Protocol Buffers compiler, `protoc`.
+The [`grpc-swift-protobuf`](https://github.com/grpc/grpc-swift-protobuf) package provides `protoc-gen-grpc-swift-2`, a program which is a plugin for the Protocol Buffers compiler, `protoc`.
 To generate gRPC stubs for your `.proto` files directly you must run the `protoc` command with the `--grpc-swift_out=<DIRECTORY>` option: